Home Topics Model drift What is model drift?

 Automate drift detection

-There are two ways you can measure drift.
-First is statistical, which uses statistical metrics.
-This is often easier to implement because most of the metrics are usually already in use within the enterprise.
-Second is model-based.
-This measures the similarity between a point or groups of points versus the reference baseline.
+Statistical drift detection uses statistical metrics to compare and analyze data samples.
+This is often easier to implement because most of the metrics are already in use within the enterprise.
+Model-based drift detection measures the similarity between a point or groups of points versus the reference baseline.

 Automate model testing

-Organizations should test their AI models periodically throughout their lifecycle.
+Organizations should test their AI models, especially generative AI models, periodically throughout their lifecycle.
 This testing ideally includes:

 3. Synchronizing model, data and test result information with systems of record.